When you are completing the form, you will be asked to provide information about the enterprise’s revenue and costs.

 - Revenue for January and February 2020

-If the enterprise was not yet established in March 2019, you only need the amounts for 2020.
+If the enterprise was not yet established in the corresponding month in 2019 to the one for which you are applying now, you only need the amounts for 2020.

 Do not attach any documentation to the application.
 However, you must be able to provide the documentation if we ask you to do so.